UMM-CSci-4453-S19/lab-1-schon094/README.md

 * CREATE USER: ability to create, remove, rename users AND the ability to revoke all privileges from a user (but not add them)
 * DROP: ability to remove a table
 * SELECT: ability to pull information from a table
+* INSERT: ability to add records to a table
+* DELETE: ability to remove records from a table
 * SHOW DATABASES: ability to use the command SHOW DATABASES and see ALL databases
 * UPDATE: ability to update
 * USAGE: counter-intuitively… no real rights to anything (I *THINK* it means they can still log-in)